jkreps/azkaban/contrib/mr-kluj/README.md

 # Mr.Kluj

 Mr.Kluj is a kludge of a MapReduce library written in Clojure.
 It is intended to be used primarily for production MapReduce workflows but allow for scripted interaction to make it easier to build the workflows.
-The why of this library basically lies in issues I had with the current "accepted" methods of writing Hadoop MapReduce jobs:
+The why of this library basically lies in issues I had with the current methods of writing Hadoop MapReduce jobs:

 * **Hadoop Java API**
     1. Verbose